e-nzym3/cve_parser/README.md

 ./cve_parser.sh [-c] filename
   -c  Cleanup chunk files after processing
 ```
 The output file relies on the input file's name.
 If you use the same input file name, you may run into issues with overwritting.
-Try using unique input file names.
+Try using unique input file names.<br><br>
+_Note: CVEMap limits to 100 CVEs per run, so the script will divide input down to 100 line chunks_
 ### Example
 ```console
 $ git clone https://github.com/e-nzym3/cve_parser.git